bergmannjg/WikitextTemplateParser/src/WikitextDbComparer/readme.md

 6185 (Oebisfelde–Berlin-Spandau)
 ```

-The content f the template parameter is transformed in RouteInfo type using some regular expressions (*matching step 1*, see function RouteInfo.findRouteInfoInTemplates).
+The content of the template parameter is transformed in RouteInfo type (*matching step 1*, see function RouteInfo.findRouteInfoInTemplates).

 ## From Templates to StationsOfInfobox